JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7958 days**.

-And here is a just a random fact -  **In an episode of the 1962 cartoon The Jestons, Jane Jetson is talking through a video phone.
-The phone number of The Jetsons was VENUS-1234**.
+And here is a just a random fact -  **Octopi change colours when they become frightened.
+Normally they are a brownish colour, but can change to green or blue when fear sets in**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)